 While some new parents argue against arriving at the airport too early ⏤ as it requires entertaining your baby for a longer stretch of time outside the comforts of home ⏤ the simple fact remains: airport stress is dictated by your departure time.
 And the less time you give yourself to go from the parking garage to the gate ⏤ especially with a baby and extra gear in tow ⏤ the more stress you will create.
 Flying with a baby takes significantly more time than traveling on your own.
 Arriving 90 minutes to two hours before your flight ensures no matter how long the check-in or TSA lines are, or how slowly they’re moving, you’ll never have to sweat missing your flight.
 Even better, it gives parents a chance to regroup ⏤ order lunch, feed the baby, buy a book they won’t be able to read ⏤ when they get inside the terminal.

 2. Use Curbside Check-In

 This could be the single-biggest, life-changing tip on the list.
 Traveling with a baby requires a lot of extra gear ⏤ stroller, car seat, diaper bag, bigger luggage, etc. ⏤ with which you traditionally wouldn’t fly.
 The sooner you can ditch your checked bags (and possibly the car seat and stroller) without having to wait in the long check-in line, the easier life will be.
 Seriously, do not walk by a curbside check-in counter and think life will be better on the inside.
 It won’t.
-Budget for the porter’s tip and gladly pay them for the convenience.
+The lines will be longer, slower and noisier.
+Budget a few bucks for the porter’s tip and gladly pay them for the convenience.

 3. Gate-Check Your Stroller and Car Seat